 Our years of experience managing housing, community development, and energy programs have made ACDS experts in affordable housing financing, project and construction management, grant administration and adhering to federal and state finance and regulating requirements.

-ACDS is governed by an eleven member Board of Directors and led by an Executive Director with over 30 years of experience in the field.
-Along with a seasoned management team with over 55 years combined experience, ACDS employs 24 full-time staff members who work together to carry out our mission as well as provide consulting and technical services to other government and nonprofit organizations pursuing their vision for vibrant communities.
+ACDS is governed by an eleven member Board of Directors and led by a Chief Executive Officer with over 20 years of experience in the field.
+Along with a seasoned management team with over 55 years combined experience, ACDS employs 32 full-time staff members who work together to carry out our mission as well as provide consulting and technical services to other government and nonprofit organizations pursuing their vision for vibrant communities.

 Please contact us at 410-222-7600, ext.
 110 or firstname.lastname@example.org to inquire about ACDS consulting services or read on to learn more about our specific qualifications: